No matter how much you earn, you won’t build wealth if you spend every penny you bring in.

 It turns out there’s a precise answer to that question — and it’s not very useful.

-The average savings rate in the US, in the 2010s, hovered between 5-8%.
+The average savings rate in the US hovered between 5-8% in the 2010s.
 Here’s a graph from the Federal Reserve showing the average personal savings rate in the US over the last 65 years:

 Note that sudden spike up to 32.2% during the coronavirus pandemic.
-That’s what fancy statisticians call an “anomaly.”
+That’s what fancy statisticians call an “anomaly,” and it already passed in the wake of high post-pandemic inflation.
 While a mildly interesting outlier, it doesn’t reflect the norm.

 But here’s the thing about “the norm”: the Fed is calculating the average personal savings rate as a mean, not a median.
 That means the wealthy, and the FIRE walkers like you and me, heavily skew that number with our outrageously high savings rates.

-Does anyone provide more accurate savings rate data?
-Not really, but economists Emmanuel Saez and Gabriel Zucman calculated the average savings rates for the top 1%, the 90-99th percentiles, and the bottom 90% of Americans a few years back, and the numbers are telling:
+Does anyone provide more accurate savings percentage data?
+Not really, but economists Emmanuel Saez and Gabriel Zucman calculated the average savings rates for the top 1%, the 90-99th percentiles, and the bottom 90% of Americans a decade or so back, and the numbers are telling:

 While these numbers don’t include the last few years, the pattern of the preceding century reveals more than enough.
 The bottom 90% of Americans save almost nothing, ranging between -5% and 5% depending on the strength of the economy.